BetTogether/BetTogether-Client/README.md

 You will be given a set of options to complete.
 They are pre-filled with a sample market (November 2020 US Election).

-* Event name: self explanatory.
+* Event name: self explanatory
 * Realit.io question: this is the string that is passed to the oracle when the market contract is deployed.
-It is in a specific format, as outlined in the realit.io documentation.
+It is in a specific format, as outlined in the realit.io documentation
-* Arbitrator: who ultimate decides the outcome in the case of continued disputes
+* Arbitrator: who ultimately decides the outcome in the case of continued disputes
 * Opening: the timestamp when betting opens
 * Locking: the timestamp when betting ends
-* Resolution: sent to the oracle, when the the question can first be answered (i.e. the date of the event itself)
+* Resolution: the timestamp of when the event itself occurs, sent to the oracle
-* Timeout: how many seconds the oracle waits for a dispute, before finalising an answer
+* Timeout: Sent to the oracle, = how many seconds the oracle waits for a dispute, before finalising an answer
 * Outcomes: this is an array of strings, with each outcome name.
 This variable is also used to name the ERC20 token for each outcome.

 After a market is created, it will be in the 'WAITING' state.
 The state must be incremented before it will move to the OPEN state, which can be achieved by selecting 'increment state'.
 Note that this tx will revert if the Opening timestamp is in the future.